-It’s the bigger of both terminal branches of the popliteal artery because its branches not only provide the posterior compartment but also the lateral compartment of the leg and the sole of the foot.
+Posterior Tibial Artery is the bigger branch of both terminal branches of the popliteal artery because its branches not only supply the posterior compartment but also the lateral compartment of the leg and the sole of the foot.

 Course and Relationships